About

 Her critically acclaimed and award-winning debut middle grade novel in verse, THE MOON WITHIN (Scholastic), has been hailed as "Important" by the New York Times; as "a worthy successor to Are You There God?
 It's Me Margaret" by Kirkus Reviews; as "revolutionary and culturally ecstatic" by Juan Felipe Herrera (US Poet Laureate); won an International Latino Book Award for Middle Grade Fiction, a Golden Poppy Award, a Nerdy Book Award, an Americas Award Honor, a NCTE Notable Poetry and Verse Novel Award, and was named a Charlotte Huck Recommended Book by NCTE; it received four starred reviews from School Library Journal, Kirkus, Publisher's Weekly and BookPage; was named a best book of 2019 by NPR's Book Concierge, Kirkus Reviews, School Library Journal, New York Public Library, The Center for Multicultural Children's Literature, Penn State Graduate School of Education and a best book of the decade by Ellen Hagan for School Library Journal.
 It was featured on NPR's Weekend Edition, KPFA's "Hard Knock Radio," on "Making Contact" and the "Feeling My Flow" podcast.
 The Moon Within was printed in paperback as part of Scholastic's exclusive Gold line of award-winning books and has been translated into Spanish by Alberto Jiménez Rioja.

-She is also the author of the multiple award-winning novel in verse, THE LAND OF THE CRANES (Scholastic) - a story about a little girl and her pregnant mother who are caged in an immigration detention facility.
+Aida is also the author of the multiple award-winning novel in verse, THE LAND OF THE CRANES (Scholastic) - a story about a little girl and her pregnant mother who are caged in an immigration detention facility.
 CRANES has won an Américas Award; California Librarian's Association John and Patricia Beatty Award; Northern California Book Award; NCTE Charlotte Huck Award Honor; the Jane Addams Peace Award Honor; the International Latino Book Award Honor; was selected as 2021-2022 Project LIT Book Club Pick; and chosen as a Rise Feminist Book by the American Library Association.
 LAND OF THE CRANES has also gained starred reviews from Kirkus who called it, "powerful... lyrical... soaring..." from Publisher's Weekly who called it "Lyrical, passionate, and all-too timely" and a star from School Library Journal who called it "beautifully told, heart-wrenching and resonant."
 It was named a Best Book of the Year by Kirkus Reviews, School Library Journal, Book Page, The Center for Multicultural Children's Books; and was named one of the top ten books of the year by The New York Public Library.
 It was a BookCon 2020 Middle Grade Buzz Book and was featured on the Cultural Frontline on the BBC's World Service's program Cultural Impact.
 Land of the Cranes will be printed in paperback as part of Scholastic's exclusive Gold line of award-winning books and has been translated into Spanish by Abel Berriz.

-Her newest novel, A SEED IN THE SUN, is a historical fiction verse novel published by Dial Books (Penguin) in October 2022.
+Her novel, A SEED IN THE SUN, is a historical fiction verse novel published by Dial Books (Penguin) in October 2022.
 It is about a farmworking girl who longs to be a teatrista and is inspired by Dolores Huerta during the pivotal moments of the 1965 UFW grape boycott.
 A SEED IN THE SUN won the Tomás Rivera Children's Book Award for older readers, received a NCTE Notable Verse Novel award, was selected by the American Library Association's RISE: Feminist Book Project as a top 10 book of the year, and was a finalist for the Jane Addams Peace Award.
 The book has also received four starred reviews from Booklist, BookPage, School Library Journal and The Horn Book.
 Booklist said it "turned the past into a living, breathing thing."
 BookPage said it made "complex history tangible."
 School Library Journal said it was "poignantly told."
 The Horn Book called it "a powerful coming-of-age-story filled with evocative language."
 It was voted a Best Book of 2022 by BookPage, The Center for Multicultural Literature, and chosen as a book that inspires and gives value to girls by Girls Read the World for NBC.

 Aida co-edited with Yamile Saied Méndez, CALLING THE MOON: Period Stories by BIPOC Authors (Candlewick Press) which released on March 28, 2023.
 The collection brings together some of the strongest voices working in middle grade literature including Ibi Zoboi, Padma Venkatraman, Christina Soontorvat, Emma Otheguy, Elise McMullen-Ciotti, Guadalupe Garcia McCall, Erin Entrada Kelly, Mason J., Leah Henderson, Nikki Grimes, Saadia Faruqi, Susan Muaddi Darraj, Veeda Bybee, Hilda Eunice Burgos.
 The collection has received four starred reviews from Kirkus, School Library Journal, Publisher's Weekly and Booklist.
 Kirkus called it "a powerful, vibrant, celebration of an important milestone."
 SLJ said it is "a much needed addition to library collections."
 Publisher's Weekly said it is "A love letter to all who menstruate, one that is both welcoming and inclusive."
 Booklist called it, "essential compelling and unique."